Hawk whose leg was caught in trap rescued in Foxboro and taken to wildlife clinic

-FOXBORO -- A hawk whose leg was caught in an illegal trap was rescued earlier this week and taken to Tufts Wildlife Clinic in Grafton for treatment.
+A hawk whose leg was caught in an illegal trap was rescued last week and taken to Tufts Wildlife Clinic in Grafton for treatment.

 The bird was found at Foxboro Terminals on Route 1, where several employees were watching it Tuesday until help arrived.